 It would help if you took your Goldendoodle for regular hip exams to minimize this potential issue.
-Goldendoodles can also have eye disorders, so getting their eyes checked regularly when you go to the vet is also a must.
+Goldendoodles can also have eye disorders, so checking their eyes regularly when you go to the vet is also necessary.

 Conversely, Goldendoodles’ temperament can also pose issues if placed with specific individuals.
 Since Goldendoodles are such loving and affectionate dogs, they can also tend to be a bit clingy and not like to be alone.
-So, if you do not want to have a dog constantly at your side and look for attention virtually 24/7, the Goldendoodle might not be suitable for you.
+So, if you do not want to constantly have a dog at your side and look for attention virtually 24/7, the Goldendoodle might not suit you.

 Also, since Goldendoodles are so active and intelligent, they will need time allocated to lots of exercises and walks daily.
 This means placing them in a home with family members who are too busy to give them the proper training (at least one hour daily), and the long walks they need each day could pose issues.

-On top of that, there is no natural way to tell what exactly a Goldendoodle will physically look like and how big they will get could be a con to some potential pet owners.
-Some pet parents want a dog breed to know exactly what color their fur will be, what texture it will be, and how big or small they will be when they are fully grown.
+On top of that, there is no natural way to tell what precisely a Goldendoodle will physically look like, and how big they will get could be a con to some potential pet owners.
+Some pet parents want a dog breed to know exactly what color their fur will be, what texture it will be, and how big or small it will be when fully grown.
 While appealing to some, the randomness that goes into a Goldendoodle’s physical traits could negatively affect others.

 Other Designer Dogs